XMem++: Production-level Video Segmentation From Few Annotated Frames: Dataset

 \section{\datasetname{} Dataset}

 \datasetname{} is a dataset that covers visually challenging segmentation scenarios, including, but not limited to high appearance variability due to changes in lighting, viewing angles, deformation, and scale changes; partial segmentation (where only a part of the object is being segmented), often with limited to no low-level image cues (e.g. half of a person's face) and occlusion.
-It consists of 23 videos, of 18 to 35 seconds long, recorded in 1080p resolution with different aspect ratios (both vertical and horizontal).
+It consists of 24 videos, from 13.5 to 60 seconds long, 28.7 on average, with 480p resolution with different aspect ratios (both vertical and horizontal).

 Examples of the videos from the dataset are illustrated in Fig. \ref{fig:dataset_overview}.
 Sequences ``Half Face", ``Guitar" and ``Dog Tail" depict challenging partial segmentation use-case where only the left part of a person's face, the dog's tail or just the body of the guitar body is segmented, without following any image cues such as edges or corners. ``Royal car" and ``Full Face" contain changes in scale and heavy occlusion throughout the sequence, while ``Pimples" and ``Turkish Ice Cream" both contain very small objects that also move a lot throughout the scene. ``Pimples" and ``Cap" are also examples of ambiguity - there are multiple objects with similar appearances present in the video, but only some of them are supposed to be segmented. ``Vlog" is one of the most challenging sequences in the dataset, as it not only contains partial segmentation with arbitrarily-defined boundaries (irrespective of the low-level image cues) but also has multiple target regions to segment, which are located on the same physical object, as well as having a lot of variability in lighting, static and dynamic background scenes, and frequent deformations, which are also present in ``Shirt" and ``Tattoo" sequences.